Dalglish slams Liverpool after home defeat by Fulham

 "I take part of the blame because I thought I was being fair to everybody by giving them the opportunity to get some minutes on the pitch," added Dalglish.
 "The game coming up on Saturday is important to the club."

-Liverpool stayed in eighth place with two matches left this season, level on 49 points with Fulham who are ninth.
+Liverpool stayed in eighth place with two matches left this season, level on 49 points with Fulham who ar ninth.

 In the night's other game, seventh-placed Everton drew 1-1 at Stoke City.